 ROSEN, TOP RANKED INVESTOR COUNSEL, Encourages Stitch Fix, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – SFIX

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of Stitch Fix, Inc. (NASDAQ: SFIX) between December 8, 2020 and March 8, 2022, both dates inclusive (the “Class Period”), of the important October 25, 2022 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of Stitch Fix, Inc. SFIX between December 8, 2020 and March 8, 2022, both dates inclusive (the "Class Period"), of the important October 25, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Stitch Fix securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.